annabelle-josie/group-software-project/README.md

 As a new user you can earn leaves by completing challenges and attending events.
 You can see all active events in the events page, and the daily challenges from the homepage.

 ## Users available for development and testing

-Three users of differing levels of access have been created to allow for easy testing and exploration of the site
+we have 6 users of differing levels of access have been created to allow for easy testing and exploration of the site

-1. Normal user -> Username: basicuser Password: easypeasy
+1. Normal user -> Username: Jason Password:password1
+2. Normal user -> Username: Andy Password:password2
-2. Gamekeeper -> Username: gamekeeper1 Password: easypeasy
+3. Normal user -> Username: Annabelle Password: password3
+4. Normal user-> Username: David Password: password4
+5. Admin -> Username:Oliver  Password: password5
+6. Admin -> Username:Amy Password: password6

+All Admin are also Gamekeepers and an Admin can create a user and assign them to be a gamekeeper.

 To run the Django tests, input the command:

 ```console